Research Team

 PRINCIPAL INVESTIGATORS

-Thanos Dailianis is an Assistant Researcher at IMBBC-HCMR in the field of marine invertebrate biology and biotechnological applications.
-His research focuses on the biology of sponges and their adaptation to environmental gradients, the ecology of coastal habitats including their conservation and restoration, and the exploration and monitoring of marine biodiversity.
+Thanos Dailianis is a senior researcher at IMBBC-HCMR, specializing in marine biology, ecology, and biotechnological applications.
+His research focuses on the biology of benthic invertebrates and their adaptation to environmental gradients, the ecology of coastal habitats including their conservation and restoration, as well as the exploration and monitoring of marine biodiversity.
 He is head of the Scientific Diving Unit and the Biodiversity Laboratory of IMBBC.
-As the coordinator of MACCIMO, Dr Dailianis administers the project, promotes smooth synergies within the research team and facilitates the progress of foreseen tasks.
-Moreover, as leader of WP1, he oversees all relevant dissemination actions and the synthesis of the project’s outcomes and results.
+As coordinator of MACCIMO, Dr Dailianis oversees the scientific progress of the project, fosters effective collaboration within the research team and across workpackages, and ensures the timely implementation of planned tasks.
+In his additional role as WP1 leader, he is responsible for project administration, supervision of dissemination activities, and the synthesis and communication of the project’s outcomes and results.

 Eva Chatzinikolaou is a research fellow at IMBBC-HCMR, investigating the effects of climate change and ocean acidification on marine gastropods using controlled experimental design, micro-computed tomography (micro-CT), geometric morphometrics and behavioural experiments.
 Her interests also include marine biodiversity, intertidal ecology, population dynamics, marine pollution and environmental protection.
 Published >50 scientific articles and book chapters.
 Editor and reviewer in >25 journals; expert evaluator in EU proposals.
 Has wide experience on project management and implementation (leader in 8, participant in 16).
 She is the scientific coordinator of the ERFI RI LifewatchGreece.
 Has organised environmental education and citizen science awareness actions.
 Within MACCIMO, she will contribute to the experimental set-up and implementation of experiments (WP2) and investigate the morphological shell characteristics (WP3).